[Toy Review] Lovense Lush 4

 As always, take my review as what it is: one person’s experience.
 This toy has had a lot of great reviews, so your mileage may vary if you decide to try it.

-The Womanizer OG is available from some of my favourite adult retailers including Lovehoney UK*, Lovehoney US*, Shevibe, and of course Womanizer themselves!
+The Womanizer OG is available from retailers including Lovehoney UK*, Lovehoney US*, Shevibe, Good Vibes, Babeland, Womanizer Europe and Womanizer North America.

-Thanks to Womanizer for sending me this product to review.
+Thanks to Womanizer for sending me the OG Gspot stimulator to review.
 All opinions are, as always, my own!
 Affiliate links appear in this post.
 If you use them to make a purchase, I make a small commission at no extra cost to you.

 [Toy Review] Lovense Lush 2